LeoAnker0/OM2/README.md

 #### Notes:
-###### *At the moment it is not possible to set the domains name that the main.js tries to access other than in that file.
-So this means it is not possible to deploy this yourself, unless you build it yourself, however this is something that will be being changed soon.*
 ###### *The only images that are available at the moment are arm64 images, and in the future I will also include x86 images.*

 ## Key Features